Outsourced-Logic/Skipper/README.md

 5. Paste into the console
 6. Press enter
 7. Close the console with F12 or with the little 'x' below the top right corner
-7. Play any video
+8. Play any video
-8. Skipper will now search The Seven Seas for the skip button.
+9. Skipper will now search The Seven Seas for the skip button.

+Note: The Skipper demo will stop running when the user navigates away from the page that the script was launched on; this is a limitation of the demo only.

 <h3> Demo script </h3>